paraxialio/documentation/docs/elixir/started.md

 - The current vulnerabilities (via code scans)
 - When the last code scan took place

-The foundation of a security program is understanding what assets needs to be protected.
+The foundation of a security program is understanding what assets need to be protected.
 With this view, you can quickly get a sense of what security controls are currently active across your organization.

 ## Network Scans